 Kandle Park or Stewart Heights Park

 MetroParks has two fantastic pools that open for the summer and are a cheap way to spend a few hours.
 Kandle Park is located in North Tacoma, while Stewart Heights Park is in East Tacoma.
-Kandle Park has Tacoma’s only wave pool, too.
+Kandle Park has Tacoma’s only wave pool, too, and often hosts special event nights in the summer.
 Both parks also have skate parks, playgrounds and lot of open space to play.
 There is an admission fee to get in.

 03 of 10